Social Media

 LearnPost Category - LearnLearn

-Parents of children with special education needs may not know where to turn to for support in Hong Kong.
-From inclusive and specialised schools to rehabilitation centres, vocational training organisations and more, this is your guide to resources that will help kids with special educational needs (SEN) and their parents.
+Parents of children with special education needs often wonder where to get support in Hong Kong.
+From inclusive and specialised SEN schools to rehabilitation centres, vocational training organisations and more, this is your ultimate guide to resources for kids with special needs and their parents.

 It takes a village to raise a child.
-When it comes to kids with special needs, this saying is truer than ever.
+When it comes to kids with special needs or SEN students, this saying is truer than ever.
 Every bit of help can greatly benefit not only the child but also the parents.
-Thankfully, in Hong Kong, the resources made available by the local government (see www.sen.org.hk) and the number of qualified professionals are gradually increasing.
+We’re thankful that in Hong Kong, the resources made available by the local government (see www.sen.org.hk) and the number of qualified professionals trained to support children with special needs are gradually increasing.

 Editor’s Note: If you are seeking support for a child with special educational needs, your requirements may be quite different from others.
-Please note that there are many free, subsidised and voluntary governmental and not-for-profit organisations offering excellent support.
-Just as there are private practices with well-qualified professionals.
+Please note that there are many free, subsidised and voluntary governmental and not-for-profit organisations offering excellent support, along with private practices with well-qualified professionals.
 Speak to friends, family and professionals, along with parents of SEN children, to find the best resources for your child.

 Jump To: